molnett/neon-operator/CONTRIBUTING.md

 # Contributing to Neon Kubernetes Operator
 Thank you for your interest in contributing to the Neon Kubernetes Operator!
 This document provides guidelines and best practices for contributing to the project.

+## General Contributing Guidelines

+### Before Contributing

+1. Open an issue to discuss your proposed changes
+2. Ensure all tests pass locally: `just test-unit && just test-e2e`
+3. Run linting and formatting: `just fmt`
+4. Add tests for new functionality
+5. Update documentation as needed

+### Code Style

+- Follow existing code patterns and conventions
+- Use the project's error types from `util/errors.rs`
+- Add comprehensive error handling for all external interactions
+- Write clear, descriptive error messages
+- Include unit tests for error conditions

+### Testing

+- Add unit tests for new functionality
+- Include error case testing
+- Run the full test suite before submitting PRs
+- Test against a real Kubernetes cluster when possible

+## Getting Help

+- Open an issue for questions about contributing
+- Check existing issues and PRs for similar work
+- Review the project's architecture documentation in `CLAUDE.md`

 ## Error Handling Guidelines